nataliep3/DATA3402_project_np/README.md

 * I chose recall as my key performance metric

+The table below displays the evaluation metrics for both model iterations
 ![](metrics_table.png)

-This table displays the evaluation metrics for both model iterations
+The visualizations below show the confusion matrices for both model iterations
 ![](confusion_matrices.png)

-These visualizations show the confusion matrices for both model iterations

 ### Conclusions

-* State any conclusions you can infer from your work.
-Example: LSTM work better than GRU.
+* Using weights in the class_balance hyperparameter greatly increased model recall performance, however I don't believe that this is entirely reliable, as the dataset is hindered by it's small size and class imbalances.

 ### Future Work

-* What would be the next thing that you would try.
-* What are some other studies that can be done starting from here.

-## How to reproduce results

-* In this section, provide instructions at least one of the following:
-   * Reproduce your results fully, including training.
-   * Apply this package to other data.
-For example, how to use the model you trained.
-   * Use this package to perform their own study.
-* Also describe what resources to use for this package, if appropirate.
-For example, point them to Collab and TPUs.
+* I would like to try more models for this dataset, such as KNN
+* I would also like to try different techniques for creating synthetic data to 1. have more data to work with, and 2. handle class imbalances

 ### Overview of files in repository

-* Describe the directory structure, if any.
-* List all relavent files and describe their role in the package.
-* An example:
+* File descriptions:
-  * utils.py: various functions that are used in cleaning and visualizing data.
+  * initial_look.ipynb: Takes CSV file and returns basic exploratory data analysis
-  * preprocess.ipynb: Takes input data in CSV and writes out data frame after cleanup.
+  * data_visualization.ipynb: Takes the input data and creates histograms based on target classes
-  * visualization.ipynb: Creates various visualizations of the data.
-  * models.py: Contains functions that build the various models.
-  * training-model-1.ipynb: Trains the first model and saves model during training.
+  * data_preprocessing.ipynb: Handles all preprocessing steps necessary for model training
-  * training-model-2.ipynb: Trains the second model and saves model during training.
+  * baseline_model.ipynb: Trains the baseline model and provides evaluation metrics/confusion matrix
-  * training-model-3.ipynb: Trains the third model and saves model during training.
+  * model_iteration: Trains the iterative model and provides evauluation metrics/confusion matrix
-  * performance.ipynb: loads multiple trained models and compares results.
-  * inference.ipynb: loads a trained model and applies it to test data to create kaggle submission.

-* Note that all of these notebooks should contain enough text for someone to understand what is happening.

-### Software Setup
-* List all of the required packages.
-* If not standard, provide or point to instruction for installing the packages.
-* Describe how to install your package.

-### Data

-* Point to where they can download the data.
-* Lead them through preprocessing steps, if necessary.

-### Training

-* Describe how to train the model

-#### Performance Evaluation

-* Describe how to run the performance evaluation.

-## Citations

-* Provide any references.